PapersPleaseLoc/PapersPleaseLoc.github.io/packer/README.md

 ## Support

 This (and the loc tool) are completely unsupported.
 It was developed and tested briefly under MacOS.
-My hope is that Puppeteer generates the same output on all platforms.
+My hope is that Puppeteer generates the same output on all platforms but I haven't confirmed this.